Trump tours Texas flood sites and defends officials amid mounting questions about response

 He also praised a long list of Texas Republicans and had especially kind words for Rep. Chip Roy, who represents some of the hardest-hit areas.
 A staunch conservative, Roy initially opposed Trump's sweeping tax-cut and spending package but ultimately supported it.

 “He’s not easy, but he’s good,” Trump said of Roy.
-The congressman, for his part, bristled at questions about authorities' flood response, calling the question about inadequate flood warnings “ridiculous."
+The congressman, for his part, bristled at questions about authorities' flood response, calling the queries about inadequate flood warnings “ridiculous."

-The visit began with Air Force One landing in San Antonio and Trump deplaning in a suit while the first lady wore more casual clothing — though both wore ball caps against the heat.
-The Trumps then boarded a helicopter to Kerrville and saw the flooding aftermath from the air, before meeting with victims' families and first responders.
+Prior to the roundtable, Air Force One landed in San Antonio and Trump deplaned in a suit while the first lady wore more casual clothing — though both wore ball caps against the heat.
+The Trumps then boarded a helicopter to Kerrville and saw the flooding aftermath from the air.
+They later walked close to the Guadalupe River to receive a briefing from officials near an overturned tractor trailer, numerous downed trees and other debris.

 Roads in the center of town were shut down, and people lined the streets, some wearing Trump hats and T-shirts and waving American flags.
 Green ribbons recognizing the lives lost at Camp Mystic were tied around trees, poles and along bridges, and marquees featured slogans such as “Hill Country Strong” and “Thank you first responders.”